ibm-functions/composer/docs/COMMANDS.md

   --apihost HOST                    API HOST
-  -i, --insecure                    bypass certificate checking --kind KIND                       the KIND of the conductor action runtime -t, --timeout LIMIT               the timeout LIMIT in milliseconds for the conductor action -u, --auth KEY                    authorization KEY -v, --version                     output the composer version -w, --overwrite                   overwrite actions if already defined
+  -i, --insecure                    bypass certificate checking --kind KIND                       the KIND of the conductor action runtime -l, --logsize LIMIT               the maximum log size LIMIT in MB for the conductor action (default 10) -m, --memory LIMIT                the maximum memory LIMIT in MB for the conductor action (default 256) -t, --timeout LIMIT               the timeout LIMIT in milliseconds for the conductor action (default 60000) -u, --auth KEY                    authorization KEY -v, --version                     output the composer version -w, --overwrite                   overwrite actions if already defined